CodePenDay/hamburg-16-september-2017/README.md

 * Streaming for the whole event
 * The lightning talks / show & tell was super awesome!
 Extrem quality and variety
 * Motivating the attendees to give a talk in the "open stage" slot was extremly awesome and we have to do this even more intense
+* The workshos and "chill & pen" was super awesome
+* The food was really good
+* Sings for everything helped to find the way
+* The speakers enjoyed the "speaker package" super much